gruntwork-io/docs/docs/2.0/docs/library/concepts/modules.md

 2. Running applications
 3. Storing data

-Each use case includes one or more Subject Matter Expert (SME) topics, such as AWS account management, VPC/Networking, EKS, ECS, and RDS.
-While SME topics are a first-class concept within Gruntwork, they need more visibility in the product.

 To browse the module catalog, see the [Library Reference](/library/reference) or visit the [private Gruntwork GitHub repos](https://github.com/orgs/gruntwork-io/repositories?q=&type=private&language=&sort=).